AskSlashdot: How Do You See Your Life After Firefox 52 ESR? - Slashdot

 Re: (Score:2)

-I think we need more browser choices (Score:2)
+I think we need more browser choices (Score:3)

 The Mozilla codebase has proven difficult to maintain - see Pale Moon.
 So just forking it is problematic.